-Parking will be free for the 2022 Spring Semester.
+Parking will be free for the 2022 Summer Semester.
 Please obey all other parking rules as parking outside marked spots or parking at prohibited spots (staff parking only, handicap parking only) will continue to be enforced.

 Student and Staff parking are provided at both the Kentfield and Indian Valley campuses.
 College staff are provided a staff permit, which allows parking in designated staff areas.
 Students wishing to park in student parking lots, must have a valid parking permit.
 A student may purchase a semester permit, good for the entire semester; or may purchase a daily permit, good only for the date of purchase.